torokrolf/homelab/13-Infrastructure_as_Code_(IaC)/terraform/README.md

 }
 ```

-Running the `import` action in the workflow automatically assembles and executes the `terraform import` command from the above data.
+Running the workflow with the `import` action automatically assembles and executes the `terraform import` command from the above data.

-Then run the `show` action to print the state, find the imported object, copy its attributes into `main.tf`, and clear the contents of `imported.tf`.
+Afterwards, the `show` action prints the state contents — locate the imported object, copy its data into `main.tf`, and clear the contents of `imported.tf`.

-**Common issue after import:** `plan` may want to recreate the container due to mismatched `unprivileged` or `operating_system` attributes.
-This can be avoided by ignoring them in a `lifecycle` block:
+**Common issue after import:** `plan` may want to recreate the container due to mismatches in the `unprivileged` and `operating_system` attributes.
+This can be avoided by ignoring them in the `lifecycle` block:

 ```hcl
 lifecycle {